-Here are some essential, important and useful information that should find their way onto the project specification that you hand out for assessment and estimation.
+Below you’ll find a set of essential information that should appear in the project specification document that you hand out for assessment and estimation.

 The best way to start off is to make the document transparent – the top section should contain the most basic contact info: company name, website, people involved and their contact details.